 Everyone aged 12 and above needs two doses, with a booster required for those 16 and over.
 Depending on health conditions, some people at higher risk may be offered a third dose as well as a booster.

-Help, support and advice are available to encourage people to get vaccinated and protect themselves, their families and everyone around them.
+Help, support and advice is available to encourage people to get vaccinated and protect themselves, their family and everyone around them.
 You can find out more, have your questions answered and find supporting information in a range of languages on the Newcastle City Council website.